 Material specifically on school management systems.

-- a page specifically developed for the SMS Vendors
+SMS Vendors (A page specifically developed for SMS Vendors)[webpage]

 Other Roll Information

 Homeschooling information, that is, the number of students that are homeschooled, is also available.

 ENROL is a register of student enrolments.
 It lets schools update enrolments as students enrol, change schools or leave the school system.
 ENROL is another source of roll information.
 ENROL is used to estimate the student rolls in the school directory.